riyajoshi-cloud/Javascript-Tutorial/README.md

 ## Description & Philosophy

-This guide is built on the belief that the best learning experiences come from clear, simple, and functional structures.
-Similar to how I approach minimal and clean design for my brand, House of Dishanta, my approach to code emphasizes writing clean, understandable JavaScript.
-This repository strips away the noise, leaving only the essential, easy-to-follow path from an absolute beginner to building real application logic.
+This guide is built on the belief that the best learning experiences come from clear, simple, and functional structures.This repository strips away the noise, leaving only the essential, easy-to-follow path from an absolute beginner to building real application logic.

 ---